 The programme is intended to build competencies to equip people working in the finance and financial reporting functions of companies to perform senior management roles in an international context.
 The degree course assumes basic accounting and financial reporting knowledge and its unique selling points are management, strategic finance and reporting to the international capital markets.

-The Open University Business School is accredited internationally by the European Foundation for Management Development, through its EQUIS programme; and by the Association to Advance Collegiate Schools of Business (AACSB).
+The Open University Business School is accredited internationally by the EFMD Quality Improvement System (EQUIS) and by the Association to Advance Collegiate Schools of Business (AACSB).

 Planning your studies